makerdao/vdb-mcd-transformers/README.md

 [Postgraphile](https://www.graphile.org/postgraphile/) is used to expose GraphQL endpoints for our database schemas, this is described in detail [here](https://github.com/makerdao/vulcanizedb/blob/staging/documentation/postgraphile.md).

 ### Tests
-- Set the ipc path to a Kovan node either by:
+- Set the ipc path to a node by setting the CLIENT_IPCPATH environment variable.
-    - replacing the empty `ipcPath` in the `environments/testing.toml` with a path to a full node's eth_jsonrpc endpoint (e.g. local geth node ipc path or infura url)
-    - Or, setting the CLIENT_IPCPATH environment variable
 - `make test` will run the unit tests and skip the integration tests
 - `make integrationtest` will run just the integration tests
 - `make test` and `make integrationtest` setup a clean `vulcanize_testing` db